 I am pleased to announce the participation of Florida's 18th Congressional District in the 2016 Congressional Art Competition, which provides Members of Congress with the unique opportunity to showcase the talents of creative high school students in their district.
 The Artistic Discovery Contest is open to all high school students in Florida's 18th District, and the winner's work will be displayed for one year in the U.S. Capitol along with the artwork from other contest winners nationwide.

-Please click here for the necessary documents for participation in the 2015 Congressional Art Competition.
-The office must be notified of your participation and your entry must be received no later than Wednesday, April 29, 2015 at one of the following locations:
+Please click here for the necessary documents for participation in the 2016 Congressional Art Competition.
+The completed application and artwork must be submitted to the student's attending high school no later than Monday, April 25, 2016.